endlos99/xdt99/doc/MANUAL.md

 IDEA.
 Please refer to the `EDITORS.md` file for further information about editor support.

-The `lib/` directory contains the Jumpstart cartridge and some supporting functions that you may use in your TI programs.
+The `lib/` directory contains some supporting functions that you may use in your TI programs.

 The `example/` directory of the binary distribution contains some sample files that are referenced throughout this manual.